CloudCannon/base-jekyll-template/_posts/reporting-errors.md

 description:
 type: Document
 ---

 Found an error?
 Spotted a typo?
 Got other kinds of feedback you want give us?
 The best way to let us know is by email.
-You can either use the contact form (just click the Contact button down at the bottom of WaniKani), or you can send an email to hello@wanikani.com.
+You can either use the contact form (just click the Contact button down at the bottom of WaniKani), or you can send an email to [hello@wanikani.com](mailto:hello@wanikani.com).

-We have sections for general feedback over on the forums, too, but we'll notice emails a lot quicker, which is why it's the preferred method.
-This goes double for bugs, which we want to fix as quickly as possible!
+If you have general feedback, or want to bounce around ideas, we have a [feedback section in the community forums](https://community.wanikani.com/c/wanikani/feedback).
+If you found a bug or typo, though, definitely email us instead so we can get it fixed as soon as possible!